 Consent Foreclosure: Judgment for foreclosure is consented to by all parties, thereby reducing the time and costs involved in a judicial foreclosure action.

 Offers From Third Parties: The foreclosure action is a public record.
 Marketing services pick up the homeowner’s name and suddenly the beleaguered homeowner is inundated with junk mail from mortgage lenders, real estate agents, bankruptcy attorneys and con artists–all of them promising to solve the homeowner’s problems.
 It is almost impossible for the homeowner to pick out someone trustworthy from this information to call for help and information.
 Please be wary of anyone giving legal advice who is not an attorney–they are not capable of fully advising you of your legal rights and have a powerful incentive to tell you anything it takes to make the sale of their services.
-The best place to start is with a full-service lawfirm, such as Bellas & Wachowski.
+The best place to start is with a full-service lawfirm, such as Bellas & Wachowski Attorneys at Law.
 Our attorneys can advise you as to the best way of addressing the foreclosure action and what can be expected.
 If a realtor or loan officer will be necessary, we can advise you as to what is practical, beneficial to you, and most importantly what is legal and what is most likely a scam.

 Beware of any person promising to solve your foreclosure problems for a flat fee paid up front, escpecially if they guarantee your wanted results.
 There are no guarantees when working with new or existing lenders.
 No firm may charge you a fee before they have done any work.
 Only law firms may charge a retainer fee against any legal fees you may incur.

 When people are desperate, they are likely targets to scam artists.
 A few scams you should be aware of: